By J.P. Dahdah, Founder & CEO of Vantage

 Quite simply, rather than the buyer having to get financing from a conventional bank, the seller provides the buyer a loan.
 Usually, the purchaser will make some down payment to the seller and then make installment payments (typically monthly) over a specified time, at an agreed-upon interest rate, until the loan is fully repaid.

-To a seller, this is an investment in which the Real Estate IRAreturn is guaranteed only by the buyer’s credit-worthiness or ability and motivation to pay the mortgage.
+To a seller, this is an investment in which the return is guaranteed only by the buyer’s credit-worthiness or ability and motivation to pay the mortgage.
 For a buyer, it is often beneficial because he/she may not be able to obtain a loan from a traditional bank.
 In general, the loan is secured by the property being sold.
 If the buyer defaults, the property is repossessed or foreclosed on exactly as it would be by a bank.

 In this case, the seller financing is being provided by your Real Estate IRA.